 And while one person’s busy criticising someone for not being vegan, that person can criticise the vegan (as an example) for taking too many flights in a year, or for not recycling well enough, or for not buying clothes from ethical companies.
 Depending on what priorities you hold dear.
 And the list goes on.

-My priority is being vegan and I truly love all animals so I abhor the pain and suffering they are subjected to, but I also want to support other changes too.
+My priority is being vegan for the animals and I truly love all creatures so I abhor the pain and suffering they are subjected to, but I also want to support other changes too.
 I want to help save the planet.

 The truth is, there’s just too much learning needed before we can be proud enough of our footprint that we can justify pointing a finger at others.
 There’s too much change needed.
 So I believe we should all stop criticising each other for not doing enough, and instead focus on how we can all help more and keep learning more.